You are currently viewing resources and content for National.

 Childhood Arthritis Backpack Program (ages 4-12)

 Arthritis can rob young people of their childhood.
-The Arthritis Society’s Childhood Arthritis Backpack Program hands back childhood and helps kids be kids.
+Arthritis Society Canada’s Childhood Arthritis Backpack Program hands back childhood and helps kids be kids.
 Launched in March 2013, the program delivers a backpack filled with information and tools to families of children ages 4-12 who have been newly diagnosed with arthritis, helping them lead healthier, more fulfilling lives.